 Employers offer sign-on bonuses for various reasons, depending on their needs.
 For some, a sign-in bonus allows them to close the gap between the salary an employer can pay and the salary the candidate would like.
 Employers use hiring incentives, such as sign-on bonuses, to recruit top talent.
 The bonus gives employers a competitive edge to recruit employees with the skills they seek.

 Employee shortages also influence employers to offer signing bonuses.
 The “Great Resignation” caused several employee shortages, which began during the COVID-19 pandemic.
-According to economic research conducted by Indeed, signing bonus offers surged over the summer of 2020, and job postings that included sign-on bonuses peaked at 5.5 percent in December 2021.
-About 5.2 percent of job postings still included sign-on bonuses in July 2022 [1].
+According to economic research conducted by Indeed, signing bonus offers surged over the summer of 2020, and job postings that included sign-on bonuses peaked at 5.6 percent in September 2022.
+In December 2024, the number of job postings mentioning sign-on bonuses dropped to 3.7 percent.
+However, this number is still nearly double the pre-pandemic average of 1.9 percent [1].
 Another cause for employee shortages is the baby boomer generation retiring, leaving employment gaps.

 You may have noticed signs offering sign-on bonuses in restaurant windows and job market advertisements.
 The service industry has been affected by employee shortages.
 Other industries that typically offer sign-on bonuses include: